 TW/CW: Autistic burnout, depression, self harm, suicide

 Most Autistic people who have been through this don’t like talking about it.
 Anyone who has ever been through it can’t really explain what it is at the time.
 I wasn’t diagnosed.
-I didn’t know I had Autism.
+I didn’t know I was Autistic.
 I didn’t know what this was, I didn’t have an explanation.
 It’s been pretty vital for helping me understand what happened to me last year.

 What is Autistic Burnout?

 It’s also known sometimes as “Autistic regression” – this is hated by most of the Autistic community.
 It’s a recently discovered phenomenon that has emerged since Autistic people started self-advocating.
 It’s been discussed on social media a lot.
 All of us who have gone through it know how utterly life altering it can be.